Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/weight_paint/tool_settings/brush.rst

 Brush
 *****

-Painting needs paint brushes and Blender provides a Brush panel within the Tool Shelf when in *Weight Paint Mode*.
+Painting needs paint brushes and Blender provides a Brush panel within the Toolbar when in *Weight Paint Mode*.

 Brush